BeMoreDifferent/liquid-glass-js/README.md

 Check out the [live demo](https://bemoredifferent.github.io/liquid-glass-js/) to see all effects in action.

+**Note**: If the demo link doesn't work immediately, you may need to enable GitHub Pages in your repository settings:
+1. Go to Settings → Pages
+2. Select "GitHub Actions" as the source
+3. The site will be available at the URL above once deployed

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.